cisco/mindmeld/source/quickstart/04_define_the_dialogue_handlers.rst

 Create the Application Container
 --------------------------------

-In MindMeld Workbench, every project is also a Python package and therefore must have an ``__init.py__`` file at the root level.
+In MindMeld, every project is also a Python package and therefore must have an ``__init.py__`` file at the root level.
 This package must contain an *application container* -- a container for all of the logic and functionality for your application.
 This application container enumerates all of the dialogue states and their associated handlers, and should be defined as ``app`` in the application's Python package.
 If you based your application structure on a blueprint, you will see two python files in the root directory: ``__init__.py`` and ``__main__.py``.
 If not, you need to create these files with the following minimal implementation.

 .. code:: python
   :caption: __init__.py